Mrs. Reynolds

 - Khan Academy: Kahn Academy (Great for math support with videos that explain skills and concepts)

-A Quick Note For My Class & Meet Mrs. Reynolds:
+A Quick Note for My Class & Meet Mrs. Reynolds:

 3rd Grade.
 It is my passion working with children and helping them learn and grow.